akoskm/react-crash-course/exercises/6_ui_manipulation/README.md

 # Why it matters?

-Believe it or not, for most web apps, an autocomplete is as complicated as a UI gets.
+Believe it or not, for most web apps, an autocomplete or a filter-list is as complicated as a UI gets.
 Learning a few patterns is enough to understand most web applications—whether it's an autocomplete, some other UI filter, or a dynamic table.

 # Syntax